Katy Harris (nee Barrow) A.IDTA

-Principal & Founder of SOSA Dance Fitness & Seated SOSA Dance Fitness
+Principal, Founder & CEO of SOSA Dance Ltd (SOSA Dance Fitness, Seated SOSA Dance Fitness and Simply SOSA Dance Fitness)

 Co-Founder/Director of SOSA & Starlets Community Interest Company